Clients

 url

 The URL to the Jolokia agent.
 This is the only mandatory parameter.
+Can be specified as a String or a java.net.URI object.

 user

-User name when authentication is used.
+Username when authentication is used.
 If not set, no authentication is used.
 If set, password must be set, too

 password